Elizabeth Kolbert: Early life

+siblings out West.
+Kolbert’s mother continued this tradition with her kids.
+“I thought I, too, should go have adventures out West.”

+Kolbert’s father, was an eye doctor and her mother, Marlene Kolbert, was a stay-at-home mom.
+Although she stayed active within their community, participating on the school board and their local politics.

 After graduating from Mamaroneck High School, Kolbert spent four years studying literature at Yale University.
 In 1983, she was awarded a Fulbright Scholarship to study at Universität Hamburg, in Germany.
-Her brother, Dan Kolbert of Portland, Maine, is a well-known builder and author.
+Her brother, of Portland, Maine, is a well-known builder and author.